top of page

 Self Love Meditation

-In this meditation you are going to connect to the ‘I Am Love’ presence and heal those situations in your life that mirror lack of love and self-love.
-By embodying the light of your wise and loving Soul, you will understand your repetitive patterns of heartbreak, and release any suffering associated.
-You will integrate your shadow and reaffirm your state of natural wholeness, as a radiant being of Love and Power.
+In this meditation, you will connect to the ‘I Am Love’ presence and heal those situations in your life that reflect a lack of love and self-love.
+By embodying the light of your wise and loving Soul, you will understand your repetitive patterns of heartbreak and release any associated suffering.
+You will integrate your shadow and reaffirm your natural wholeness as a radiant being of Love and Power.

 Dream your Vision Meditation

-In this meditation you are going to feel the Soul essence in your heart, and from this state of presence you will recognize the original purpose you have come to fulfill in your life.
-You will let go of any resistance, pattern or identity that are holding you back from the past, and dream the future vision of yourself and your world into being.
+In this meditation, you will feel the Soul's essence in your heart, and from this state of presence, you will recognise the original purpose you have come to fulfil in your life.
+You will let go of any resistance, patterns, or identities that hold you back from the past, and dream the future vision of yourself and your world into being.

 Radiant Heart Meditation

-In this meditation you will intend to open your heart chakra to its next level of radiance.
-You will clear any resistance or suffering blocking the way, by running the ascending vortex of the Earth current.
-You will then anchor your Soul’s energy in your Heart Jewel, allowing the descending vortex of the Spirit current.
-When the two currents merge in the heart, you will experience your Soul centre as a Well of self-generating Love, and feel the dynamic Cocoon of energy radiating all around in the universal field.
+In this meditation, you will intend to open your heart chakra to its next level of radiance.
+You will clear any resistance or suffering blocking the way by running the ascending vortex of the Earth current.
+Then, you will anchor your Soul’s energy in your Heart Jewel, allowing the descending vortex of the Spirit current.
+When the two currents merge in the heart, you will experience your Soul centre as a Well of Self-Generating Love, and feel the dynamic Torus Cocoon of energy radiating all around in the universal field.

 Tools and practices